Luar77/Project-Remix-Texture-Pack/pack/README.md

 ball 75:
 - By cyanflower.
-- A basic redesign of the original ball that changes the expression to be anime-esque, also in reference to older internet art tropes.
+- A basic redesign of the original ball that changes the expression, also in reference to older internet art tropes.

 ball 76:
-- By Luar77.
+- By luar77.
 - Indirect reference to an original character from Luar77.

 ball 77: